CBID2/100-Days-of-Open-Source/days.md

 - For Codecademy and LinksHub, I managed to review a few pull requests.

 - **Challenges faced**:
-- Codecademy: I  was reviewing alot of cybersecurity-related PRs.
+- Codecademy: I  was reviewing a lot of cybersecurity-related PRs.
 As someone who has a short-term career goal work in a IT Helpdesk support(I plan on using my knowledge from that experience to become a technical writer), I had to do extra research to provide effective feedback.
 It was difficult at first, but I eventually found some information that I found helpful.

 - **Resources used**:
 - [MDN entry on meter](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meter)